-Lyric mezzo-soprano Holly Janz is a versatile singing actress with a voice that is evenly blended with clarity, richness and warmth.
-She has performed with opera companies across the country including Winter Opera Saint Louis, Skylark Opera, Fargo-Moorhead Opera, Wichita Grand Opera, and Union Avenue Opera Theatre.
-Past credits comprise a variety of characters from the trouser roles of Cherubino and Hansel, to the ingénue roles of Nancy (Albert Herring) and Valencienne (The Merry Widow), to the more dramatic roles of Carmen and The Secretary (The Consul).
-Janz brings a soulful interpretation to each of these characters and does so with commitment and a palette of vocal colors filled with emotion.
+Lyric mezzo-soprano Holly Janz is a versatile singing actress with a voice that is evenly blended with clarity, richness, and warmth.
+She has performed with opera companies across the country including Lyric Opera of the North, Winter Opera Saint Louis, Skylark Opera, Fargo-Moorhead Opera, Wichita Grand Opera, and Union Avenue Opera Theatre.

-In addition to her operatic stage credits, Janz is a compelling concert artist in both oratorio and recital.
-Orchestral credits include the Indianapolis Chamber Orchestra, Indianapolis Philharmonic Orchestra, Greater Grand Forks Symphony, Fargo-Moorhead Symphony, Duluth Superior Symphony Orchestra as well as Central Wisconsin Symphony Orchestra.
+Orchestral credits include the Indianapolis Chamber Orchestra, Indianapolis Philharmonic Orchestra, Greater Grand Forks Symphony, Fargo-Moorhead Symphony, Duluth Superior Symphony Orchestra, Fox Valley Symphony Orchestra, as well as Central Wisconsin Symphony Orchestra.
 Twice a national finalist in the National Association of Teachers of Singing Artist Award competition, she is the recipient of the Irma Cooper Award.

-Janz, a native of Marshfield, WI, is an alumna of the University of Wisconsin — Stevens Point (BM).
-She has also received degrees from the University of Colorado (MM) and the University of Kansas (DMA), and is a professor of voice and diction at Concordia College in Moorhead, MN.
+A native of Marshfield, Wisconsin, Ms. Janz is an alumna of the University of Wisconsin — Stevens Point (B.M.).
+She has also received degrees from the University of Colorado (M.M.) and the University of Kansas (D.M.A.) and is professor of voice and pedagogy at Concordia College in Moorhead, Minnesota.